fxboxed/eugo/content/turkey/_index.md

 Turkey is a playground for thrill-seekers, offering an array of adventure activities that cater to all interests.

-Whether you're into adrenaline-pumping sports or more relaxed outdoor experiences, Turkey's diverse landscapes provide the perfect backdrop.
+Whether you're into adrenaline-pumping [water sports](/turkey/specials/water) or more relaxed outdoor experiences, Turkey's diverse landscapes provide the perfect backdrop.

 ### Land Adventures